Creature with the Atom Brain (film): Production

 The film was made by Sam Katzman's Clover Productions for Columbia Pictures Corp.
+Later analysis has suggested that the film Donovan's Brain provided influence on this one.

 Reception

+The Williamson Daily News noted in January, 1956 that the film had "chills and suspense".
+One local educational group of teachers found that the film was a "grotesque distortion of scientific facts" that would "create fear and confusion in the minds of children".

 In The Zombie Movie Encyclopedia, academic Peter Dendle wrote, "Good '50s fun abounds, with all the twisted gender ideology and antiseptic social ideals that that implies, packed in a tightly-wrought action film with strong (if entertainingly dated) conceptual support".
 David Maine of PopMatters rated it 6 out of 10 stars and called it "a thoroughly enjoyable, noir-ish SF chiller, if you can get past the dingbat wife and cutie-pie kid".

+Psychiatrist, Sharon Packer, notes that the film draws influence from 1919's The Cabinet of Dr. Caligari for its "idea of creating mindless surrogates".

 Home media

 Sony Pictures Home Entertainment released the film on Region 1 DVD in October 2007 as part of the two-disc, four-film set, Icons of Horror Collection: Sam Katzman, which also included these Katzman-produced films: The Werewolf, The Giant Claw, and Zombies of Mora Tau.

-Shown on the MeTV show Svengoolie on Dec 10, 2022.
+These films were later released in high definition by Arrow Video in 2021 as part of the Cold War Creatures set.

 Influence

 Roky Erickson and the Aliens, a band whose lyrics often riffed on old horror and science fiction movies, recorded a song titled "Creature with the Atom Brain" in 1980.
 This song, in turn, became the namesake of the Belgian rock band Creature with the Atom Brain.
 In addition, The Celibate Rifles released a song titled "Return of the Creature with the Atom Brain".

-Director Cahn would go on to make Invisible Invaders (1959) using the same basic concept (in the later film, invading aliens inhabit the reanimated corpses of humans).
+Director Cahn would go on to make Invisible Invaders (1959) using the same basic concept (invading aliens inhabit the reanimated corpses of humans).